aranega/pybridge/README-ruby.md

-# How to use the bridge between Ruby, Python and Pharo
+# How to use the bridge between Ruby and Python

 ## Requirements